 What can I do to support Nonprofit with Balls?

 If you like what you’re reading, please follow this blog by email (click the button on the top right of this page) and tell your friends about it.
 It’ll motivate Vu to write, since he can be really lazy.
 Every time there’s a new subscriber, he gets an extra push to write.
 Share posts you like.
-And comment once a while.
+And comment once in a while.
 He, like all other nonprofit humor bloggers, has very low self-esteem, so your comments and likes keep him writing.
 Once a while, email him and tell him how awesome the blog or a specific post is.
 He really appreciates the encouragement.
 Also, go “like” him on Facebook.com/nonprofitwithballs.

 Also, donate to his nonprofit.
 That helps him freak out less about fundraising, which means he can better focus on writing.